New York City Housing Authority Police Department: Development of the Police Service Area system

 The Department recognized this problem and it was rectified in 1978, with the establishment of the Police Service Area concept.
 This concept was based on the number of calls for service, the personnel available, and the geographical area served.
 Considering these factors, nine (9) PSAs, covering all the public housing developments in the City of New York, were established.
+There was also a tenth PSA, PSA 1-A, which served Staten Island.

 The PSAs were essentially precinct type operations, with officers reporting to one of the nine locations.
 In addition, the Housing Police radio network was scrapped in favor of assimilation into the 911 radio network.
 Further, the training of all new police officers was shifted to the NYC Police Academy.

 This new distribution of resources alleviated several of the deficiencies of the previous system.
 It also provided greater interplay between officers of the NYPD and the Housing Police.
 Officers now were part of a precinct-type operation, standing roll call, being seen by their supervisors on a daily basis, exchanging information with other officers within their command, and responding to radio calls transmitted via the 911 system.

 The establishment of the PSAs marked the beginning of the modern era of the Housing Police Department.
 The Department already had Patrol Bureau, Detective Bureau, Internal Affairs Bureau, Support Service Bureau, and Personnel Services Bureau components.
 But after the establishment of the PSAs these Bureaus grew and became more diversified with many specialized units created to deal with special conditions and circumstances.